 On March 24, 1989, the Exxon Valdez ran aground off the coast of Alaska, spilling 11 million gallons of oil into Prince William Sound.

-LJ Evans (R), who lived in Valdez, volunteered at the rescue center, where she met Suzanne Bishop (L).
+LJ Evans (right), who lived in Valdez, volunteered at the rescue center, where she met Suzanne Bishop (left).

 They sat down for StoryCorps to remember the days following the spill.

 Originally aired March 21, 2014, on NPR’s Morning Edition